vuejs/v2.vuejs.org/src/v2/api/index.md

   Properties that start with `_` or `$` will **not** be proxied on the Vue instance because they may conflict with Vue's internal properties and API methods.
 You will have to access them as `vm.$data._property`.

   When defining a **component**, `data` must be declared as a function that returns the initial data object, because there will be many instances created using the same definition.
-If we still use a plain object for `data`, that same object will be **shared by reference** across all instances created!
-By providing a `data` function, every time a new instance is created, we can simply call it to return a fresh copy of the initial data.
+If we use a plain object for `data`, that same object will be **shared by reference** across all instances created!
+By providing a `data` function, every time a new instance is created we can call it to return a fresh copy of the initial data.

   If required, a deep clone of the original object can be obtained by passing `vm.$data` through `JSON.parse(JSON.stringify(...))`.